UTTechMedCHOIRResearch & DevelopmentORAHS International Seminar Series

 Welcome to the ORAHS International Seminar Series!

-The ORAHS International Seminar Series aims to provide state-of-the-art research talks for scholars worldwide who are active in the nexus of OR/OM and healthcare applications.
+The ORAHS International Seminar Series, as part of the EURO Online Seminar Series, aims to provide state-of-the-art research talks for scholars worldwide who are active in the nexus of OR/OM and healthcare applications.
 We believe these seminars will prepare and support graduate students and researchers who are active in the field with the newest research conducted worldwide.
 Moreover, they provide opportunities for academic members to get acquainted and find possible future collaborations.

 How to join?